promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 **(notice that datagrid has is_cdc_enabled column = 1)**

 #### Step 4:
-Now, you have to enable CDC for the table in question (in our case, Person table).
+Enable CDC for the Person table.
 Execute the following system stored procedure to enable CDC for the Person table:
 {%highlight sql%}
 exec sys.sp_cdc_enable_table
     @source_schema = 'dbo',